 Wrinkles are a by-product of the aging process.
-With age, skin cells divide slower, and the inner layer of the skin, called the dermis, begins to thin.
-The network of elastin and collagen fibers, which support the outer layer, loosens and unravels, which results in depressions on the surface.
-With aging, skin also loses its elasticity and is less able to retain moisture.
-In addition, oil-secreting glands are less efficient and the skin is slower to heal.
+With age, skin cells divide more slowly, and the inner layer, called the dermis, begins to thin.
+The network of elastin (the protein that causes skin to stretch) and collagen fibers (the major structural proteins in the skin), which support the outer layer, loosen and unravel, causing depressions on the surface.
+With aging, skin also loses its elasticity, is less able to retain moisture, oil-secreting glands are less efficient and the skin is slower to heal.
 All of these contribute to the development of wrinkles.

 Facial muscle contractions

-Lines between the eyebrows (frown lines) and lines jutting from the corner of the eyes (crow’s feet) are believed to develop because of the underlying muscle contractions.
-Smiling, frowning, squinting, and other habitual facial expressions cause these wrinkles to become more prominent.
+Lines between the eyebrows (frown lines) and lines jutting from the corner of the eyes (crow's feet) are believed to develop because of small muscle contractions.
+Smiling, frowning, squinting and other habitual facial expressions cause these wrinkles to become more prominent.
 Over time, the expressions coupled with gravity contribute to the formation of jowls and drooping eyelids.

 Excessive exposure to ultraviolet radiation (too much sun) can result in premature aging of the skin.
 Premature aging of the skin is called photoaging.
-The ultraviolet sunrays that cause photoaging damage collagen fibers (the major structural proteins in the skin) and cause the excessive production of abnormal elastin (the protein that causes skin to stretch).
-When ultraviolet light damages skin tissue, an enzyme called metalloproteinases is produced.
+The ultraviolet sunrays that cause photoaging damage collagen fibers and cause the excessive production of abnormal elastin.
+When ultraviolet light damages skin tissue, an enzyme called metalloproteinase is produced.
 This enzyme creates and reforms collagen.
-During the process, however, some healthy collagen fibers are damaged, resulting in a disorganized formation of fibers called solar scars.
+During the process, however, some healthy collagen fibers are damaged, resulting in a disorganized formation of fibers called solar elastosis.
 Wrinkles develop when the rebuilding process occurs over and over.

 Healthy skin perpetually regenerates.
-While old collagen is broken down and removed, new collagen is being produced and installed.
+While old collagen is broken down and removed, new collagen is produced.
 Researchers have found that smoke causes a marked reduction in the production of new collagen.
 A lack of new collagen results in the development of wrinkles.

 What are the treatment options for wrinkles?

+There are numerous over-the-counter treatment options for wrinkles.
 Removing skin layers to reduce wrinkles or irregular depressions is an effective way to regain smoother, more youthful looking skin.
-Dermabrasion (scraping layers away) and chemical peels (dissolving skin away) are two of the traditional methods used in skin resurfacing.
-On the flipside, additional techniques have been developed to repair pre-maturely aging skin.
+Dermabrasion (sanding layers away) and chemical peels (dissolving skin away) are two of the traditional methods used in skin resurfacing.
+Laser skin resurfacing with an erbium or carbon dioxide laser, nonablative laser procedures, filler substances and Botox injections are the latest techniques developed to repair prematurely aging skin and wrinkles.

 Can't find the health information you’re looking for?